 Baker Act Florida Fact Sheet

-Is the Baker Act only in Florida?
-Although the Baker Act is a statute only for the state of Florida, using “Baker Acting” as a verb has become a slang term for involuntary commitment in other regions of the United States.
-Some of the states listed below have adopted the Florida Baker Act criteria and policies:
+Is the Baker-Act only in Florida?
+Although the Act is a statute only for the state of Florida, using “Baker Acting” as a verb has become a slang term for involuntary commitment in other regions of the United States.
+Some of the states listed below have adopted the Florida Baker-Act criteria and policies:

-- Baker Act Texas – To begin the Involuntary Commitment process in Texas, a Mental Health Warrant must be issued.
+- Baker-Act Texas – A Mental Health Warrant must be issued to begin the Involuntary Commitment process in Texas.
 This warrant serves as a Magistrate’s Order for Emergency Apprehension and Detention.
 The “Magistrate” is the Judge who will issue the warrant.

 - Baker Act Maryland – Maryland law allows involuntary admission to a hospital when a person has a mental disorder, needs inpatient care or treatment, and presents a danger to themselves and others.

-- Baker Act Washington State – It begins with an evaluation by a county-designated mental health professional.
+- Baker-Act Washington State begins with an evaluation by a county-designated mental health professional.
 The mental health professional can commit a patient to a hospital for a 72-hour review if they are dangerous to themselves or others due to a mental disorder.

 9 Interesting Facts and History To Know About The Florida Baker Act